EngineerHamziey/stats-preview-card-component-main/README.md

 ## Acknowledgments
 :blush:I would like to express my special thanks to @jamesqquick for finally inspiring me to do this(Teach as I learn).
-Also special Thanks to Vanza Setia, Grace Snow and all other Mentors on [Frontend Mentor](https://www.Frontendmentor.io) for corrections, recommendations and suggestions on my solutions, I love you guys:kissing_closed_eyes:.
+Also special Thanks to Vanza Setia, Grace Snow and all other Mentors on [Frontend Mentor](https://www.Frontendmentor.io) for corrections, recommendations and suggestions on my solutions, I love you guys :kissing_closed_eyes:.